 A treasure of a spot for tea lovers; part tea house, part antique shop, serving and selling 80 fine teas in charming surroundings.

-- Low point: Restricted opening hours and no toilet on site
+- Low point: No toilets, and limited opening hours

 - Private dining: Up to 8 covers